reframe-hpc/reframe/docs/manpage.rst

 .. envvar:: RFM_AUTODETECT_XTHOSTNAME

-   Use Cray's xthostname file to find the host name.
+   If present, use Cray's `/etc/xthostname` file to retrieve the current system's name

    .. table::
       :align: left